Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 NCModernist

 1965 - The William and Jane Burton House, 3256 Robinhood Road, Winston-Salem NC.
-Designed for Northup's sister-in-law and her husband.
+Designed for Northup's sister and her husband.
 Sold in 1994.
 Sold in 2000 to Christopher and Heather J. Bowen.
 Sold in 2011 to Donna Garcia and Edgar Eugene Bumgardner III.
 Sold in 2019 to Nora Kane and Zach Reich.

 1965 - The Katherine Anderson Summer House, 141 Adrian Lane Mooresville NC.
 Sold in 1976 to Jean Kutzschbach, who did renovations.
 Still owner as of 2023.